Generative Code Intelligence Workshop

 All submissions must be in English and follow the CEUR single column format.
 Papers should be submitted only through the workshop's submission system.
 All submissions will undergo a single-blind peer review process.

-Paper will be submitted as PDF documents through EasyChair at this link: https://easychair.org/conferences?conf=gecoin2025.
+Paper will be submitted as PDF documents through EasyChair.
+The submission link will be announced soon.

 The template for the submission can be found at this link https://it.overleaf.com/latex/templates/template-for-submissions-to-ceur-workshop-proceedings-ceur-ws-dot-org/wqyfdgftmcfw.